Rasquin/cookbook/README.md

 - Ingredients Add: jQuery that allow user to add a new ingredient to the list of ingredients
 - Method Add: jQuery that allow user to add a new steep in to the method.

+### Features Left to Implement
+ Authrntification and pagination

 ## Technologies Used

 This project was made with HTML5, CSS3, JavaScript and python3.
 Besides those, the following tools were used: